nikandt/cansat-next/docs/Intro/lesson7.md

 For this exercise, let's try to replicate the LED blinking from the first lesson, but this time the LED is actually controlled remotely.

 Let's look first at the satellite side program.
 The initialization is very familiar by now, but the loop is slightly more surprising - there is nothing in there.
-This is because all logic is handled through the callback function remotely from the groundstation, so we can just leave the loop empty.
+This is because all logic is handled through the callback function remotely from the ground station, so we can just leave the loop empty.

 The more interesting stuff happens in the function `onDataReceived(String data)`.
 This is the aforementioned callback function, which is programmed in the library to be called every time the radio receives any data.
 The name of the function is programmed into the library, so as long as you use the exact same name as here, it will get called when there is data available.